Measurement of Charge and Light Yields for $^{127}$Xe L-Shell Electron Captures in Liquid Xenon: Discussion

-To investigate the impact of this effect on detector sensitivity and dark matter limits, we consider both 2-sided profile likelihood ratio (PLR) tests and optimized cut-and-count analyses in three different scenarios, for exposures up to 3~kton-years.
+To investigate the impact of this effect on detector sensitivity and dark matter limits, we consider both two-sided profile likelihood ratio (PLR) tests and optimized cut-and-count analyses in three different scenarios, for exposures up to 3~kton-yr.
 All three scenarios include backgrounds from neutrino sources only, including ER and NR events from electron- and nuclear-scattering of solar, atmospheric, and supernova neutrinos~\cite{ref:LZ_WIMP,Vinyoles_2017,PhysRevD.90.083510}.
-The first two scenarios compare dark matter sensitivity with and without the increased L-shell ER leakage, using Eq.~(\ref{eq:model}) and the standard ER recombination model, respectively, to both simulate data and create the background model input to the limit-setting analysis.
-The third scenario considers the effect of mis-modeling the L-shell background, simulating data based on the modified ER recombination model but using the standard ER recombination expectations to build the background model for limit-setting.
+The first two scenarios compare dark matter sensitivity with and without the increased $L$-shell ER leakage, using Eq.~(\ref{eq:model}) and the standard ER recombination model, respectively, to both simulate data and create the background model input to the limit-setting analysis.
+The third scenario considers the effect of mismodeling the $L$-shell background, simulating data based on the modified ER recombination model but using the standard ER recombination expectations to build the background model for limit-setting.

 Both the PLR and cut-and-count analyses show a negligible difference in sensitivity between the first two scenarios, regardless of exposure.
-This is not surprising -- while the increase in leakage for L-shell capture events on their own is striking, relatively few neutrino events both scatter on the L-shell and fall in the narrow energy window where the effect is significant.
-The small ($\sim$5\%) increase in overall leakage, when correctly modeled, has virtually no impact on sensitivity, consistent with the analysis performed in~\cite{pietro_paper}.
+This is not surprising -- while the increase in leakage for $L$-shell capture events on their own is striking, relatively few neutrino events both scatter on the $L$-shell and fall in the narrow energy window where the effect is significant.
+The small ($\sim$5\%) increase in overall leakage, when correctly modeled, has virtually no impact on sensitivity, consistent with the analysis performed in Ref.~\cite{pietro_paper}.

 Using an inconsistent background model when setting a limit has a slightly larger effect.
 In this third scenario, the underestimation of ER leakage leads to a higher limit (overcoverage) than would be obtained using the correct model.
-This effect appears in both the PLR and cut-and-count analyses, and the magnitude of the effect grows with exposure --- but remains much smaller than the 1-$\sigma$ experiment-to-experiment variation in the 90\% C.L. upper limit at 50-GeV/$c^2$ dark matter mass for the largest exposure simulated (3 kton-years).
+This effect appears in both the PLR and cut-and-count analyses, and the magnitude of the effect grows with exposure --- but remains much smaller than the 1-$\sigma$ experiment-to-experiment variation in the 90\% C.L. upper limit at 50 GeV/$c^2$ dark matter mass for the largest exposure simulated (3 kton-yr).